 - 2 sports bras (one to wear and a spare)

 - Ahnu Sugarpine waterproof hiking boots.
 I was glad I had the ankle support and my feet stayed dry.
 I usually wear an 8M (sometimes 7.5) but I sized up to an 8.5 and added a pair of insoles.
-If you travel in the dry season and are sure-footed (not likely to roll an ankle), you might prefer Salomon Women’s Ellipse 2 Aero hiking shoes.
+If you travel in the dry season and are sure-footed (not likely to roll an ankle), you might prefer Merrell Women’s Siren Edge Hiker.

 - Waterproof pants – I actually didn’t use these though because it was never a downpour, just a steady drizzle.

 - Flip-flops or lightweight slip-on shoes to wear at camp.
 You’ll want to take off your hiking boots at the end of each day.

 - A cap, a warm hat and mittens

 - A good poncho, even if your pack has a cover – in the rainy season, this is a necessity!
 You can buy them in Ollantaytambo if needed.

 - If you travel in the dry season, consider a UPF headband, hat or scarf

 - Because I had read that you could buy knit hats and mittens as local crafts, I picked those up at a market the night before our trek began.

 - A day pack.
 I carried a 36-liter day pack for my Inca Trail Trek, although a 24-liter pack would work as well.
 I recommend the Women’s Osprey Sirrus 36 Backpack or Osprey Stratos 36 – they come in different sizes based on your height.

 - 1.5 or 2L water reservoir – our guides were good about telling us how much water we needed to bring for the first day of the trip, and our cooks boiled water for us to carry after that.